 UK forex brokers must also follow rules and regulations set by the European Securities and Markets Authority (ESMA).
 Some of these restrictions include:

-- Regular retail accounts must only offer leverage of 30:1 for major currency pairs, 20:1 for all other currency pairs, and 2:1 for all cryptocurrencies
+- Regular retail accounts must only offer leverage of 30:1 for major currency pairs and 20:1 for all other currency pairs.

 - All accounts must adhere to a 50% margin closeout rule

 - All accounts must offer negative balance protection.

 - Brokers must not offer trading bonuses to retail clients.

 As you can see, forex trading in the UK is highly regulated.
 Whilst this may seem a little annoying, it means that when you trade with the best brokers in the UK, you’re completely protected at all times.

 How to verify that a forex broker is licensed in the UK

 The easiest way to choose a safe and regulated broker in the UK is to select one from the list on this page.
 All of the brokers featured here have outstanding reputations and licences from either the FCA or an EEA counterpart.